Fundamentalist–modernist controversy: The Scopes trial (1925)

+Henry Sloane Coffin (1877–1954) on the November 15, 1926 cover of Time magazine, during the time that he was president of the Union Theological Seminary, a post he held from 1926-1945.
+A prominent evangelical liberal, he actively opposed the stances promoted by William Jennings Bryan, such as those presented at the Scopes trial.

 At the same time he had been campaigning against Darwinism (largely unsuccessfully) within the Presbyterian Church, William Jennings Bryan had also been encouraging state lawmakers to pass laws banning the teaching of evolution in public schools.
 Several states had responded to Bryan's call, including Tennessee, which passed such a law in March 1925.

-(Given the present-day contours of the evolution–creation debate, in many states in 1925, evolution continued to be taught in church-run institutions at the same time that its teaching was banned in state-run public schools.)
+Given the present-day contours of the evolution–creation debate, in many states in 1925, evolution continued to be taught in church-run institutions at the same time that its teaching was banned in state-run public schools.

 The ACLU was seeking a test case to challenge these anti-evolutionary laws.
 This led to the famous trial of John Scopes for teaching evolution in a public school in Dayton, Tennessee.
 The ACLU sent in renowned lawyer John Randolph Neal Jr. to defend Scopes.

 Baptist pastor William Bell Riley, founder and president of the World Christian Fundamentals Association, persuaded William Jennings Bryan to act as its counsel.
 Bryan invited his major allies in the Presbyterian General Assembly to attend the trial with him, but J. Gresham Machen refused to testify, saying he had not studied biology in enough detail to testify at trial, while Clarence Macartney had a previous engagement.
 In response to the announcement that Bryan would be attending the trial, renowned lawyer and committed agnostic Clarence Darrow volunteered to serve on Scopes' defense team.